Introduction to Digital Video Production Workshop June 9th - June 30th

 HOW TO SIGN UP:

-Call the MN Discovery Center at 218-254-7959!
+CLICK HERE TO SIGN UP ONLINE or call the Minnesota Discovery Center at 218-254-7959!
 Pre-paid reservations are required.
 If you have applied for a scholarship for this course, please mention that when signing up.
 Class participation is limited so sign up today!
 Students of color, women, and LBGTQ+ individuals are especially encouraged to apply!

 BIO ON INSTRUCTOR: